Nursing Home Abuse

 • Anyone who is responsible for the resident’s care

 Your loved one may not always be able to protect themselves and exercise their rights.
 However, you can protect them.
 Your loved one deserves to be treated with dignity and you both deserve to be compensated for the damages caused by emotional and physical abuse in what was supposed to be a safe place.

 Abuse doesn’t need to be proven to contact a lawyer or make a report.
 That’s where we come in and gather the information needed to help your loved one and help you make sure they are safe and cared for.

 For More Information, Take a Look at These Articles

 If your loved one has suffered, it means you have suffered too.
 The realization your loved one has been harmed at the hands of trusted healthcare providers can make you feel guilty, even though it was never your intention.

-Thompson Law Firm has helped countless victims collect the damages they are rightfully entitled to with empathy and
+Phoenix Accident and Injury Law Firm has helped countless victims collect the damages they are rightfully entitled to with empathy and

 compassion.
 We can help you hold the nursing home liable for abuse and neglect when your loved one has been harmed.
 Contact us today to learn more.

 Is being refused visitation rights a cause for concern?

 It can be.
 Being able to welcome visitors is a basic right of all nursing home residents, so if you’re being refused access to see your loved one you should be given a clear and detailed explanation why.
 If you’re not satisfied with their explanation speak to a member of the Phoenix Accident and Injury Law legal team.